Search for anything...

 Description

-The Zojirushi Pressure Induction Heating (IH) Rice Cooker & Warmer with superior induction heating (IH) technology efficiently provides high heat and prepares flawless rice every time.
-Available in a 5.5-Cup capactiy as well as a 10-Cup capacity.
+Zojirushi Pressure Induction Heating (IH) Rice Cooker & Warmer with superior induction heating (IH) technology efficiently provides high heat and prepares flawless rice every time.
+Available in a 5.5-Cup capacity as well as a 10-Cup capacity.
 Advanced fuzzy logic technology with AI (Artificial Intelligence): AI technology “learns” and adjusts the cooking cycle to get perfect results.
-Rice cooker has a detachable and washable stainless steel inner lid, and an easy-to-clean flat interior as well as an easy-to-clean elegant clear coated stainless steel exeterior.
+Rice cooker has a detachable and washable stainless steel inner lid, and an easy-to-clean flat interior as well as an easy-to-clean elegant clear coated stainless steel exterior.
 Measuring cups, spatula, and spatula holder are included with the rice cooker.
 The product voltage arrange is 110V

 Brand: Zojirushi

-Product Dimensions: 9.1"D x 9.1"W x 9.1"H
+Product Dimensions: 16.5"D x 15.38"W x 10.13"H

 Power Source: Corded Electric

-Product Care Instructions: Hand Wash
+Product Care Instructions: Hand Wash, Wipe with Damp Cloth

 Brand: Zojirushi

-Product Dimensions: 9.1"D x 9.1"W x 9.1"H
+Product Dimensions: 16.5"D x 15.38"W x 10.13"H

 Power Source: Corded Electric

-Product Care Instructions: Hand Wash
+Product Care Instructions: Hand Wash, Wipe with Damp Cloth

 Color: Stainless Black, Made In Japan